 1/2 teaspoon toasted sesame oil

 Preheat oven to 375 degrees (190 C).

 Place cubed tofu on a baking sheet lined with parchment paper and sprinkle with a pinch of salt (no oil needed!).
-When oven is preheated, put tofu in oven.
+When the oven is preheated, put the tofu in.
 Cook until golden and crispy.

 Prep your veggies (make carrot and zucchini ribbons, and dice the other veggies).